+Significant Impact Significant with Mitigation Incorporated Significant Impact Impact b.
+Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels?
+Discussion: There are no significant grounds of the project site that could impact future but proposed project that may affect adjacent promultiple acres in size, and noise would only crease upon completion of the project.
+Theref significant. sinesses.
+Cons perties would b occur during da truction noise are be minimal since ytime hours of c d vibration of the proposed ponstruction, an the parcels are d would c.
+A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes Discussion: The project at this time is the contract that range in size from 2 to 13 acres.
+The creambient noise levels.
+Future development of development review process to determine properties impact related to the permanent in significant. ation of the sulf each parcel woposed uses, an odivision will no vill need to be end anticipated no t permanently valuated at the bise levels.
+Th increase the time of the erefore, this d.
+A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes Discussion: as noted in XII b. above, the prowould not be significant since the construction structure on adjacent property, and construction applicant would need to comply with noise structure of the property of the construction applicant would need to comply with noise structure of the property of n site would be on would only e located at least occur during day 220 feet from the view of the state of the s the nearest he е.
+For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b.
-Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? $\boxtimes$
+Potentially Less Than Less Than No Significant Significant Significant Impact

-Discussion: There are no significant groundborne vibration or noise level sources within the vicinity of the project site that could impact future businesses.
-Construction noise and vibration of the proposed project that may affect adjacent properties would be minimal since the proposed parcels are multiple acres in size, and noise would only occur during daytime hours of construction, and would cease upon completion of the project.
-Therefore, groundborne vibration and noise would be less than significant.

-c.
-A substantial permanent increase in ambient noise levels in the project vicinity above $\boxtimes$ levels existing without the project?

-Discussion: The project at this time is the creation of a commercial/industrial subdivision, with lots that range in size from 2 to 13 acres.
-The creation of the subdivision will not permanently increase the ambient noise levels.
-Future development of each parcel will need to be evaluated at the time of the development review process to determine proposed uses, and anticipated noise levels.
-Therefore, this projects impact related to the permanent increase in noise levels in the vicinity will be less than significant.

-d.
-A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the $\boxtimes$ project?

-Discussion: as noted in XII b. above, the project would result in construction-related noise, which would not be significant since the construction site would be located at least 220 feet from the nearest structure on adjacent property, and construction would only occur during daytime hours.
-The applicant would need to comply with noise standards in the zoning ordinance, and not create nuisance noise between 7:00 pm and 7:00 am.

-e.
-For a project located within an airport land use plan or where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? $\boxtimes$

-Potentially Less Than Less Than No

-Significant Significant Significant Impact

-Impact with Impact

-Mitigation

-Incorporated
+Mitigation Incorporated